alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 numerical-types
 ```

-This clean slate for an application that has "users" and requires logging in.
+This is a clean slate for an application that has `users` and requires authentication.

 ### Add users
-Now let's add those users to the model:
+Now let's add those users to the data model:

 ```js
 root {